The summer days are amazing and beautiful to enjoy outdoor destinations. We love beautiful and lovely sunny days.

 Every journey needs a short break.
 Take small breaks along the journey to get some rest.
 The body needs some rest to recover the exhausted energy.

 You can pull out your socks, keep your backpack, and hiking gear aside.
 These small breaks help to recover from the illness and charge your body for the further trail.

 7. Protect your skin & Pick your clothes wisely

 Outdoor travel is fun if you choose clothes that are comfortable.
 The sun rays at high altitudes are more harmful and cause skin burns.
 You should take care of your skin.
 Wear clothes that can adequately cover up your skin to protect yourself from the UV rays.

 Prefer loose-fitting, lightweight, and breathable fabric clothing.
-Experts advise for nylon or polyester.
+Experts advise nylon or polyester.
 Synthetic clothing prevents chafing.

 Don’t forget to carry sunscreen with you to prevent sunburns.
-Hats and sunglasses are a must to block sun rays, protect your head and eyes.
+Hats and sunglasses must block sun rays and protect your head and eyes.

 Note: Avoid cotton clothing.